Migrants beaten and burned for ransom

 Al-Mahrouq expressed "his sorrow and apologized," saying criminal gangs operating in areas out of the government's control were responsible for this "shameful act," according to SUNA.

 On Monday, African Union Commissioner of Social Affairs Amira Al-Fadil said that videos of Sudanese men being tortured in Libya "are recent and an investigation has been opened," SUNA reported.
-CNN cannot determine when the videos were filmed.

 CNN was tagged by family members of the victims in the original social media dissemination of the videos in a bid to raise the profile of the torture inflicted on these victims.